 Those sessions sought to promote communication among long-time Annandale residents and newer arrivals.

-Proceeds from the Taste of Annandale support local youths.
-Details to be announced soon.
+Proceeds from the Taste of Annandale support programs for local youths.

 Visit the Taste of Annandale Facebook page for updates.